jcmdln/infranetic/common/README.md

 common
 ==========

-This subdirectory contains all shared assets such as kickstarts, Ansible playbooks, etc.
+This directory contains shared assets which are used by all other components which includes Ansible tasks, kickstarts, and other such things.